kubernetes/enhancements/keps/sig-release/2572-release-cadence/README.md

 3. A Kubernetes release cycle has a length of of ~15 weeks.

-4. Events like KubeCon will be considered as blocked from development or decision-making from the SIG release perspective.
-SIG Release will also consider the week before and after the event in the same way.
+4. Events like KubeCon will be considered as blocked from development or decision-making from the SIG release perspective and the release team will not hold meetings during this week.
+The release team must also consider the week before and after the event when setting deadlines to minimize impact on contributors.

-5. An explicit SIG release break of at least two weeks between each cycle will be enforced.
+5. An explicit SIG Release break of at least two weeks between each cycle will be enforced.

    This does not mean that zero development can happen during that time.